GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/supergluu.md

 For more information about using Super Gluu, check the [Super Gluu User Guide](https://gluu.org/docs/supergluu/user-guide/).

-## Reset lost devices
+## Remove an existing device

-In the case that someone loses their device, they will need to inform the Gluu system administrator who can do the following:
+When someone loses, breaks, or replaces their device, they will need their existing device removed in order to enroll their new device.
+The Gluu system administrator will need to do the following:

-  - Find the ‘DN’ of this user from ldap.
+  - Find the `DN` of this user from ldap;

-  - Find the oxID ‘DN’ associated with the user
+  - Find the `oxID DN` associated with the user;

-  - Remove the oxID DN.
+  - Remove the `oxID DN`.

 For example, let's say user `abc` loses their device and wants to enroll a new device to use Super Gluu.